The stochasticity parameter of quadratic residues: Proof of the identity ( )

 It remains to compute the latter sum.
 By induction on $v$ it is easy to prove the identities (first (\ref{7.3}), then using it, (\ref{7.4}), and then (\ref{7.5}))

 Using (\ref{7.5}) for $u=k-2$ and $v=M-k+1$, we get from (\ref{s(k)2})

 as desired.

-\textbf{Acknowledgements.} This work is supported by the Russian Science Foundation under grant 19--11--00001.
-The author is a Young Russian Mathematics award winner and would like to thank its sponsors and jury.
-The author also would like to thank Sergei Konyagin and Yuri Malykhin for helpful discussions, and Pavel Sobyanin and Konstantin Olmezov for computational work concerned with the values $f_A(0.5)$ for small $A$.
+\textbf{Acknowledgements.} This work was supported by the Russian Science Foundation under grant no.19-11-00001, https://rscf.ru/en/project/19-11-00001.
+The author would like to thank Sergei Konyagin and Yuri Malykhin for helpful discussions, and Pavel Sobyanin and Konstantin Olmezov for computational work concerned with the values $f_A(0.5)$ for small $A$.
+The author is also grateful to the anonymous referees for many suggestions which improved the quality of the paper.